 Asking simple questions to trigger memory and decision-making

 Direct face to face communication and interaction to stimulate social, language and concentration skills

 Regular encouragement, and acknowledgement of positive action will help preserve their self-confidence and therefore independence

 Reminiscing memories and the past to engage long-term memory and happy life events and encourage interaction and discussion

 At Sova Healthcare, we understand that Dementia can affect memory, confidence and independence.
 That is why home care for dementia patients is so important.

 We strive to constantly improve, adapt and perfect our specialist care services to enable our clients to remain in their own house, within familiar environments.
 This helps them stimulate their memory, whilst also enhancing their confidence and independence.
 Here are some reasons why you might want to choose home care over residential care homes:

-All of these are thoroughly explained in our recent blog post about reasons to opt for home care services rather than a care home.
-For those who suffer from learning disability or other impairing conditions, our complex care and live in care services provide bespoke personal care plans for a wide range of needs.
+All of these are thoroughly explained in our blog post about reasons to opt for live-in dementia care rather than a care home.
+Our complex care and live in care services provide bespoke personal care plans for a wide range of needs.